23 states showing widespread flu outbreaks

+The CDC says that flu activity in Florida is currently just one level below what's considered 'widespread'.

-So if you haven't gotten the flu shot yet, this map should give you a good reason:
+Haven't gotten the flu shot yet?
+This map should give you a good reason:

 The number of states reporting widespread flu activity jumped from 12 to 23, the proportion of samples testing positive for influenza at clinical laboratories went from 8.4% to 14.0%, and the percentage of people seeking outpatient care for influenza-like illness (ILI) increased from 2.7% to 3.5% over last week’s report, according to the CDC.